Apple Jelly.

 - Porter apples make a delicious flavored jelly.

-- If apples are pared, a much lighter jelly may be made.
+- If apples are paired, a much lighter jelly may be made.

 - Gravenstein apples make a very spicy jelly.